phalcon/documentation/docs/image.md

 ## GD

-[Phalcon\Image\Adapters\Gd][image-adapter-gd] utilizes the [GD PHP extension][gd].
+[Phalcon\Image\Adapter\Gd][image-adapter-gd] utilizes the [GD PHP extension][gd].
 In order for you to use this adapter, the extension has to be present in your system.
 The adapter offers all the methods described below in the operations section.

 ## Imagick

-[Phalcon\Image\Adapters\Imagick][image-adapter-imagick] utilizes the [ImageMagick PHP extension][imagick].
+[Phalcon\Image\Adapter\Imagick][image-adapter-imagick] utilizes the [ImageMagick PHP extension][imagick].
 In order for you to use this adapter, the extension has to be present in your system.
 The adapter offers all the methods described below in the operations section.

 ## Blank Images